 Convenience Store Woman is the 2016 contemporary short novel by award winning Japanese writer Sayaka Murata.
-This delightfully unusual novel is about a 36-year old woman, who has been working in the same convenience store for the last 18 years.
-Unlike most people whose jobs serve only as a means to an end, Keiko Furukura’s life revolves entirely around her job.
-From the clothes she wears to the food she eats to even her personal hygiene, every action she takes is motivated by the interests of the store.
+This delightfully neurodivergent story is about a 36-year old autistic woman called Keiko Furukura, who has been working in the same convenience store for the last 18 years.
+Unlike most people whose jobs serve only as a means to an end, Keiko’s life revolves entirely around her job.
+From the clothes she wears to the food she eats to her personal hygiene; every action she takes is motivated by the interests of the store.

-This short 163-page read is written in a very matter-of-fact way, devoid of any linguistic decoration, which I think is significant as it mirrors the banal, everyday nature of Keiko’s life.
-Keiko is unusually meticulous about her sacred profession since it’s the only thing that anchors her to normality.
-She has always been a very strange individual and her job allows her to ascertain which behaviours are normal through the observation and mimicry of other people.
-Her characterisation is originally unconventional making the monotony of the writing and the story uniquely appealing.
+This short 163-page read is written in a very matter-of-fact way, devoid of any linguistic decoration, which I think is significant as it mirrors the everyday nature of Keiko’s life.
+Keiko is exceptionally meticulous about her profession since it’s the only thing that anchors her to neurotypical normality.
+She has always been a very strange individual according to others and her job allows her to ascertain which behaviours are “normal” through the observation and mimicry of other people.

-I loved the dynamic between Keiko and Shiraha.
-The oddness of their relationship was so captivating that I found myself hooked, wanting to see how things between them would develop.
-Shiraha is such a complex character that I couldn’t help but be drawn to despite his embittered nature and lack of respect for women.
-He’s the type of repellent person I would normally avoid but there’s an underlying depth beneath his anti-social hikikomori like behaviour* that softened his character.
+I loved the unconventional dynamic between Keiko and Shiraha, the latter character possibly being autistic also.
+Shiraha initially comes across as a repellent person because of his embittered nature and lack of respect for women.
+He’s the type of person I would normally avoid but there’s an underlying complexity beneath his anti-social hikikomori* like behaviour that raises questions about typical masculinity.

 *hikikomori – Japanese word referring to socially awkward individuals who prefer to withdraw from society, particularly common with Japanese males.